WSDA Certified Organic Heritage Turkeys

 Our birds are typically between 8 to 18 pounds with a suggested serving of 1 1/2 to 2 pounds/person.
 We offer two convenient options for picking up:

-- Frozen: These will be butchered and frozen in early November and available for pick up both at our affiliated Bellevue office and at the ranch.
-Delivery to Belleuve is contingent upon weather and Snoqualmie Pass driving conditions but we typically make the trip over the first Monday after the first Saturday in which we butcher.
+- Frozen: These will be butchered and frozen in early November and available for pick up both at our affiliated Bellevue office and at our ranch.
+Delivery to Belleuve is contingent upon weather and Snoqualmie Pass driving conditions but we typically make the trip over about 10 days prior to Thanksgiving.

-- Fresh: We'll have a 2nd butchering on Monday prior to Thanksgiving for those who wish to have a fresh/never frozen turkey.
-These can be picked up from our ranch Monday noonish for the best selection, or all day Tuesday or Wednesday prior to Thanksgiving. *Fresh turkeys are available for pick up at ranch ONLY.
+- Fresh: We'll have a 2nd butchering on the Monday prior to Thanksgiving for those who wish to have a fresh/never frozen turkey.
+These can be picked up from our ranch Tuesday or Wednesday from 8am onward. *Fresh turkeys are available for pick up at ranch ONLY.

 Heritage breeds are old school turkeys raised the old fashioned way, so recipes created for new fangled breeds probably won't have the crowd-pleasing results you're hoping for.
 Their darker meat, more proportional size (i.e. they don't have enormous breasts), and smaller stature call for different cooking techniques.
 We recommend doing a little research before cooking.
 The following websites have some helpful tips and recipes: